-• To determine compliance with the 3.5 requirement, the Department will calculate the total HPRD by:

-1. First Calculating the total average staff hours for the quarter - We will sum the daily hours reported for all of the applicable titles and divide this sum by the number of days reported to CMS.

-Then Calculating the total average census for the quarter - We will sum the daily Resident Census reported and divide this sum by the number of days reported to CMS.
-And finally, we will divide the calculated total average staffing hours by the calculated total average census.

-• To determine compliance with each the RN and/or LPN 1.1 and CNA 2.2. requirements, the Department will calculate the HPRD for the applicable titles by:

-1. First Calculating the average staff hours for the appropriate titles for the quarter: To do this we will sum the daily hours reported for the applicable titles and divide this sum by the number of days reported to CMS.

-2. Then we will calculate the total HPRD provided by the applicable titles - We will Divide the calculated average staff hours for the applicable titles by the calculated total average census.
+- The Department will calculate the total HPRD to determine compliance with the 3.5 HPRD requirement by: - 1.
+First calculating the total average staff hours for the quarter.
+To do this we will sum the daily hours reported for all of the applicable titles and divide this sum by the number of days reported to CMS. - 2.
+Then we will calculate the total average census for the quarter.
+To do this we will sum the daily Resident Census reported and divide this sum by the number of days reported to CMS. - 3.
+And finally, we will divide the calculated total average staffing hours by the calculated total average census. - The Department will calculate the HPRD for the applicable titles to determine compliance with each the RN and/or LPN 1.1 and CNA 2.2 HPRD requirements by: - 1.
+First calculating the average staff hours for the appropriate titles for the quarter.
+To do this we will sum the daily hours reported for the applicable titles and divide this sum by the number of days reported to CMS. - 2.
+Then we will calculate the total HPRD provided by the applicable titles.
+To do this we will divide the calculated average staff hours for the applicable titles by the calculated total average census.